Pylons/pyramid/docs/designdefense.rst

 - Pedigree.
 A nontrivial part of the answer to this question is "pedigree".
 Much of the design of :mod:`repoze.bfg` is stolen directly from :term:`Zope`.
-Zope uses the ZCA to do a number of tricks.  :mod:`repoze.bfg` mimics these tricks apeishly, and, because the ZCA works well for that set of tricks, :mod:`repoze.bfg` uses it for the same purposes.
+Zope uses the ZCA to do a number of tricks.  :mod:`repoze.bfg` mimics these tricks apishly, and, because the ZCA works well for that set of tricks, :mod:`repoze.bfg` uses it for the same purposes.
 For example, the way that BFG maps a :term:`request` to a :term:`view callable` is lifted almost entirely